HHTseng/mdst-getstarted/flux/README.md

 ### Our Allocation

 Everyone on MDST has access to the `mdatascienceteam_flux` allocation account on Flux.
-From now until 10/23/2016, we have access to the following resources:

 ```
 mdatascienceteam_flux
-CPUs:		250
+CPUs:		1000
-Memory:		1TB
+Memory:		4TB
 Queue:          preempt
 Scratch space:  /scratch/mdatascienceteam_flux/
 ```

-In addition, we have two NVIDIA K40 GPUs (donation of these GPUs by NVIDIA is graciously acknowledged) available for special projects that require additional processing power.
+In addition, we have two NVIDIA K40 GPUs (we graciously acknowledge donation of these GPUs by NVIDIA) available for special projects that require additional computing resources.
 Unlike the CPU allocation, not everyone on MDST has access to these GPUs by default.
-To gain access, email Jonathan (stroud@umich.edu).
+To gain access, message Jonathan (@stroud) on Slack.

 ```
 mdstproject_fluxg